 7.1 The PCC and Chief Constable must both have a suitably qualified CFO with defined responsibilities and powers.
 The CIPFA Statement requires that the CFO should be a professionally qualified accountant, report directly to the PCC or the Chief Constable (depending on the specific CFO concerned) and be a member of their respective leadership teams.
 In the OPCC, the role of the CFO meets these requirements.
 In Surrey Police, the CFO holds the title of Executive Director of Commercial and Financial Services and is a key member of the Chief Constable's leadership team.
-The CFO has direct access to the Chief Constable on financial matters however reports to the Deputy Chief Constable.
-This is consistent with other Surrey Chief Officers who report to either the Chief Constable or the Deputy Chief Constable.
+The CFO has direct access to the Chief Constable on financial matters as the CFO reports directly to the Chief Constable.